-Architectural Design for Small Spaces in London on a Limited Budget
+How small is too small?
+Design for Small Spaces in London

 London property prices have been at a premium since we can remember and as the city continues to expand both horizontally and vertically there doesn’t seem to be any slowing in sight.
 This realisation has led to land owners, developers and investors with a creative vision and a good eye for opportunity to innovate with the space that is available.